JarvisSybarite/scawatch/README.md

 (4) STL-BASED MODEL BUILDING

-This contains code, input, and output of our Dependency Modelling tool.
+This contains code, input, and output of our Dependency Modelling tool based on analyzing the STL (i.e., converted from the FBD).

 Given an STL, analysis tool builds a device dependency of each process.
 A sample input STL is given, together with an output dependency file.